SkipTheVM/SkipTheVM/README.md

 - 👋 Hi, I’m the \\//\\/\\
 - 👀 I’m interested in ... meteorites & magnetism
-- 🌱 I’m currently learning ... processes and politics
+- 🌱 Learning ... processes and politics
 - 🧠 I am. ... and that's all I can be.
 -